Statement on COVID-19

 How we can operate

-Due to the latest 21-day review of the coronavirus regulations by the First Minister on 10th July, tourist accommodation with shared facilities such as bathrooms, kitchen, drying room, dining room and living spaces can be opened from this date.
+The Welsh Government guidance is that from the 25th July, provided it is safe to do so, tourist accommodation with shared facilities such as bathrooms, kitchen, drying room, dining room and living spaces can be opened from this date.

 We will still allocate specific bathrooms to the rooms you have booked and will do all that we can that we ensure that multi-room bookings from the same group are allocated the same bathroom.